War Eagle

 War Eagle is a battle cry, yell, or motto of Auburn University and supporters of Auburn University sports teams.
 War Eagle is a greeting or salutation among the Auburn Family (e.g., students, alumni, fans).
 It is also the title of the university's fight song and the name of the university's golden eagle.

 The widespread use of "War Eagle" by Auburn devotees has often led to outside confusion as to Auburn's official mascot.
 However, the official mascot of Auburn University is Aubie the Tiger, and all Auburn athletic teams, men's and women's, are nicknamed the Tigers.
 Auburn has never referred to any of its athletic teams as the "Eagles" or "War Eagles."
 The university's official response to the confusion between the Tigers mascot and the War Eagle battle cry is, "We are the Tigers who say 'War Eagle.'"

 "Nova", officially named "War Eagle VII", just after flying untethered above the stadium before Auburn's game versus South Carolina in 2010.

 Since 1930, and continuously since 1960, Auburn has kept a live golden eagle on campus.
 Since 2001 Auburn has presented an untethered eagle to fly over Jordan-Hare stadium prior to the start of football games.
-War Eagle VIII, a golden eagle named Aurea, along with Spirit, a bald eagle, perform the War Eagle Flight before all Auburn home games at Jordan–Hare Stadium.
+War Eagle VIII, a golden eagle named Aurea, along with Independence, a bald eagle, perform the War Eagle Flight before all Auburn home games at Jordan–Hare Stadium.